xianjianbo/xianjianbo.github.io/README.md

 ## About

-The blog is based on mmistakes' contribution for [jekyll-theme-basically-basic](https://github.com/mmistakes/jekyll-theme-basically-basic).
+This blog is based on mmistakes' contribution for [jekyll-theme-basically-basic](https://github.com/mmistakes/jekyll-theme-basically-basic).

-Also refer to layout codes of 8hantanu's [blog](https://github.com/8hantanu/8hantanu.github.io) and use its 💎 awesome homepage image.
+Refer to the layout codes from 8hantanu's [blog](https://github.com/8hantanu/8hantanu.github.io) and use its 💎 awesome homepage image.

 ## Thanks